What is Procurement Debt? The pain you avoid when you make a great tech purchasing decision

 However, the reality doesn’t often match the dream.
 Yes—the functionality may be there, but it is in the way that these features are accessed that hides a lot of buy-now-pay-later pain.
 Organizations often find that the unique features that they “needed” which drove them towards an extensible platform were not such a high priority when faced with weeks or months of development work—and hefty training and consulting bills.

-Work out what you need your ITSM technology to do—and select a solution that will do that for you—right out of the box.
+Work out what you need your ITSM software to do—and select a solution that will do that for you—right out of the box.
 No coding, no scripting, no fuss, no mess.
 In the cold light of day, a toolset that gives you ready-built features that line up with your priority requirements (think 80:20 rule), will likely deliver more value more quickly—and without the ongoing overheads that the “platform” tools carry.
 Think it through, consider the true priorities and take time to weight things up before you decide.
 Don’t walk blindly into Procurement Debt.
 Don’t make an enemy of your own future.

 Want to find out more about how you can make better technology procurement decisions—and avoid procurement debt?
 Read our whitepaper: